schitresh/system-design/website_designs/storage_and_streaming/2_youtube_netflix.md

 - The service should push its content closer to the user
   - Using a large number of geographically distributed video cache servers
 - We need a strategy to maximize user performance
-  - And evenly distribute load the load on cache servers
+  - And evenly distribute the load on cache servers
 - We can go with the 80-20 principle
   - Cache 20% of daily read volume that will generate by 80% traffic
   - We can change this strategy after getting more data